 It’s not how much money you have saved, it’s how much you get to keep net of taxes.

 When designing your retirement plan and helping you calculate how much you need to save, your advisor will take into consideration an important piece of the puzzle—taxes.
 Tax planning is often different than the type of advice you get from your CPA or tax professional when you do your tax returns each year.
 Tax planning involves looking far into the future at what you may owe later, and finding ways to minimize your tax burden so you will have more money to spend on things you enjoy doing in retirement.

 Different types of accounts are subject to different types of taxation.
 “After-tax” money that you invest in the stock market can be subject to short- or long-term capital gains taxes.
 Gains accrued on “after-tax” money that you have invested in a Roth IRA account are not taxed due to their favorable tax rules.
 Interest paid on “after-tax” money in savings, CDs or money market accounts is taxed as ordinary income, although this usually doesn’t amount to much especially with today’s low interest rates.

 What your financial advisor will be most concerned about is your “before-tax” money held in accounts like traditional IRAs or 401(k)s which are subject to ordinary income taxes when you take the money out, which you have to do each year starting at age 72 per the IRS.
 (These mandatory withdrawals are called required minimum distributions.)

 If “before-tax” money like 401(k)s are where the bulk of your savings is held, you will want to run projections to calculate how much of a bite income taxes will take out of your retirement, especially since tax brackets will go back up to 2017 levels5 beginning in January of 2026.
 There may be steps you can take now to help you lower your taxes in the future.

 Please contact us if you have any questions about your retirement.
-You can reach Drew Capital Group in Florida by calling (813) 820-0069.
+You can reach Drew Financial Private Capital in Florida by calling (813) 820-0069.